The $\mu$-deformed Einstein field equations with $\mu$-dependent effective cosmological constant: Introduction

-The paper is organized as follows.
-First, a brief review of $\mu$-Bose thermodynamics is given.
-Second, we derive $\mu$-deformed analog of Einstein equation following the logic of Verlinde's approach and basing on the $\mu$-deformed Bose gas model.
-Note that, within the developed version of entropic gravity, the $\mu$-deformed Friedmann equation can be inferred and its application to cosmology can be explored.
-Third, the implications for the obtained effective (depending on $\mu$) extension of cosmological constant are analyzed in detail.
-The work is ended with concluding remarks.
-Throughout the paper we set the units so that $c$ = $\hbar$ = 1.
+The paper is organized as follows.\,\,First, a brief review of the $\mu$-Bose thermodynamics is given.\,\,Se\-cond, we will derive a $\mu$-deformed analog of the Einstein equation following the logic of Verlinde's approach and basing on the $\mu$-deformed Bose gas model.\,\,Note that, within the developed version of entropic gravity, the $\mu$-deformed Friedmann equation can be inferred and its application to cosmology can be explored.\,\,Third, the implications for the obtained effective (depending on $\mu$) extension of cosmological constant are analyzed in detail.
+The work is ended with concluding remarks.\,\,Throu\-ghout the paper, we set the units so that $c = \hbar = 1$.

-\section{The $\mu$-deformed Einstein equations using Verlinde approach}
+\section{The $\boldsymbol\mu$-Deformed Einstein\\ Equations Using Verlinde Approach}

-\subsection{The thermostatics of $\mu$-Bose gas model}
+\subsection{The thermostatics of $\boldsymbol\mu$-Bose gas model}

-We start with recalling some facts, which are necessary for what follows \cite{9,10}.
-In the standard Bose gas model, the total number of particles is expressed as the derivative of the logarithm of the grand partition function $\mathcal{Z}$